Do I qualify for this program?

 Does my project require pre-approval?

-If your project meets any of the following criteria, it must receive pre-approval from Idaho Power prior to equipment purchase and installation.
+If your project meets any of the following criteria, it should receive pre-approval from Idaho Power prior to equipment purchase and installation.

 How long do I have to complete my project and submit the payment application documentation?